 Every AI headshot starts from a selfie.
 The input quality caps the output.
 A selfie taken in bathroom lighting with a phone at arm's length gives the AI a flat, poorly lit starting point.
 The tool can swap the background and smooth your skin, but it can't fix the fundamental flatness of front-lit phone flash or the barrel distortion from a wide-angle lens held 18 inches from your face.
 Your nose looks bigger.
 Your ears disappear.
 The AI doesn't fix that.
 It just paints over it.

 Your expression is frozen in whatever you gave it.
 There's no coaching.
 No one saying "drop your chin a quarter inch" or "think about something that makes you proud."
-The AI can nudge a smile slightly, but it can't manufacture the confident, relaxed expression that comes from working with someone who's directed 5,000 people through the same process.
+The AI can nudge a smile slightly, but it can't manufacture the confident, relaxed expression that comes from working with someone who's directed thousands of people through the same process.
 Most people have no idea what their best angle is.
-I find it in 30 seconds, but AI works with whatever you uploaded.
+I find it in 30 seconds.
+AI works with whatever you uploaded.

 Uncanny-valley artifacts persist.
 Hair edges that blur into the background.
 Earrings that don't quite connect to earlobes.
 Shirt collars with geometry that violates physics.
+The eyes are too symmetrical.
+The skin is too smooth.
+The background lighting doesn't match the face lighting.
 These details are subtle individually, but your brain registers the cumulative effect.
-The image feels "off" even if you can't say why.
-Clients and prospects feel it too, and in a trust-based business, that subtle wrongness works against you.
+The image feels off even if a viewer can't articulate why.
+Prospects feel it too, and in a trust-based business, that subtle wrongness works against you.

 The legal gray area is real.
 Is an AI-generated headshot actually your likeness, or is it a generated approximation trained on millions of other faces?
 If your headshot contains fragments of other people's features, who owns that image?
-For organizations in regulated industries (financial services, healthcare, legal), and this ambiguity matters.
+For organizations in regulated industries like financial services, healthcare, and legal, this ambiguity matters.
 It hasn't been fully tested in court yet, but compliance teams are already flagging it.

 The Team Consistency Problem (The Real Dealbreaker)